-- Build capacity in service-design, so that each service we transform is informally tested by our peers against our national service standard where appropriate (GDS will be publishing a local-friendly iteration).
+- Build capacity in service design, so that each service we transform is informally tested by our peers against our national service standard where appropriate.

 - Share knowledge about digital projects where there is an opportunity for potential reuse or collaboration with others.

 - Work together to establish the trust frameworks we need to safely analyse and share personal data.
 This will allow us to better serve our shared customers and reduce the need to ask citizens for the same information multiple times.